Taiko2k/Tauon/docs/usage.md

 As a temporary solution Tauon Music Box offers a fix mojibake function under TRACK MENU-> META...->FIX MOJIBAKE

  - 'Fix mojibake auto' should automatically correct the displayed characters in around 90% of cases.
- - 'Fix mojibake manual' to apply manually based on preseted suggestions, can be used for extreme cases where there are multiple encodings for different fields within the same tag (yes this actually happens sometimes)
+ - 'Fix mojibake manual' to apply manually based on preseted suggestions, can be used for extreme cases where there are multiple encodings for different fields within the same tag

 Note: These functions will apply changes to all tracks in folder/album